 The LFB publishes a range of data on the London Datastore.
 Much of these data are updated on a monthly basis.
 Go to the LFB page on the datastore to see what is available - https://data.london.gov.uk/publisher/lfb

 Version history

-This version (v1) published on December 2019.
+This version (v2) was first published on 3rd August 2021.